-Le Tour de France, created by a Newspaper
+- Le Tour de France, created by a Newspaper

 It all started with a simple 1200 meters race in Paris in 1868.
-Later on, two newspapers “l’Auto” and “le Vélo” were organizing a 400-kilometer race in between Paris – Bordeaux.
+Later on, two newspapers “l’Auto” and “le Vélo” were organizing a 400-kilometer race between Paris – Bordeaux.

-In order to gain some market share and to publish more, Géo Lefèvre journalist at the newspaper l’Auto imagine a bike race on the road by stages making the round of France, it was “the biggest bike race of all times”.
-It went from a 2400-kilometer race to reach in 1911 5300 kilometers.
+In order to gain some market share and to publish more, Géo Lefèvre journalist at the newspaper l’Auto imagine a bike race on the road by stages making the round of France, it was “the biggest bike race of all time”.
+It went from a 2400-kilometer race reaching in 1911 5300 kilometers.
 Nowadays, the race is around 3500 kilometers with 21 stages.

 - Few finishers for the first edition

 When in 1903, the Tour de France was created, the race took place from the 1st to the 19th of July.
 This year, only sixty cyclists started the Tour de France of 2428 kilometers, with six stages (Lyon, Marseille, Toulouse, Bordeaux, and Nantes).
 In the end, there were only 21 finishers, and, the winner was French: Maurice Garin.

 - By train, you travel faster

-For the first edition some of the sportsmen were caught getting off the train with their bicycle at the arrival of the first stage Paris – Lyon (467 km).
+For the first edition, some of the sportsmen were caught getting off the train with their bicycles at the arrival of the first stage Paris – Lyon (467 km).
 They had a bad idea to take the same train as the race stewards!

 - Creation of the Yellow Jersey of the Tour de France